-The distinction between natural emotions and what I call “drama-based emotions” or “emotional drama” (from the word drama – a play) is the key to peace of mind, emotional stability, and happiness.
+The distinction between natural emotions and what I call “drama-based emotions” or “emotional drama” is the key to peace of mind, emotional stability, and happiness.

 The emotional system is a sensory feedback mechanism that allows us, through the feelings that arise within us, to make beneficial choices and communicate effectively with others, just as physical sensations such as heat, cold, hunger, and satiety do.